changetocoding/WebLessonPlan/Beta/Beta.md

 Incorporate video tutorials online too?
 (Find youtube tutorial and see if can download offline)

 # Day 3: Javascript
 JavaScript - intro.to js video watch.
+[JACOB]
 Then Js udacity course (see if can download offline)

 More JS.
 Get to commit to git hub